prathama7/ARIS/README.md

 3. Enter file name to search (partial matches from the start of filename)
 4. View results with full file details
 5. Once file is found, perform file operations:
-a.
-Open the selected file
+   - Open the selected file
-b.
-Insert text into text documents only
+   - Insert text into text documents only
-c.
-Move file into different folders
+   - Move file into different folders
-d.
-Delete file permanently
+   - Delete file permanently
-e.
-Search again
+   - Search again
 6. Repeat operations until user types 'y' or "Y"
 7. Type 'quit' to exit